vbodurov/unianio-framework/README.md

 2. When you export the model (File - Export) choose **meter as unit scale**

+Then inside Unity

-3. Inside Unity after you add the model to the scene click on it and add **Unianio Make Human Model** from the inspector
+1. After you add the model to the scene click on it and add **Unianio Make Human Model** from the inspector

-4. You may want to change Persona ID giving a model name if you will have multiple models
+2. You may want to change Persona ID giving a model name if you will have multiple models